pythonic-emacs/anaconda-mode/README.rst

     M-x pythonic-activate RET /ssh:vagrant@localhost#2222:/vagrant/polls/venv RET

-Remember that standard password for vagrant user is ``vagrant``.
+Remember that the standard password for vagrant user is ``vagrant``.
 It is too annoying to type this password each time you want to connect.
 I use ``ssh-copy-id`` to upload my public ssh key the box.